lperri/track-reco/README.md

 - 'event' - an event is [recorded data] from a collision
 - 'CSC' - Cathode Strip Chambers: trapezoidal chambers that make up the CMS Endcap Muon system
 - 'Geant' - shorthand for [Geant4](http://geant4.web.cern.ch/), which is simulation software developed by CERN for the purpose of simulating
-- 'twinMux'
+- a 'hit' - colloquial term for a charge buildup on one of the wires, indicating that a particle has crossed that location on its trajectory
-- 'wire' - wires run azimuthally (in the phi direction) along panels in the CSCs and define a particle's radial coordinate
+- 'wire' - wires run azimuthally (in the phi direction) along panels in the CSCs and define a hit's radial coordinate
+- 'strip' - strips run radially (in the r direction) along panels in the CSCs and define a hit's angular coordinate